 Surrounded by the beautiful formal gardens and wilded woodlands of Holland Park, our canopied open-air auditorium is the perfect place to enjoy critically acclaimed opera in the heart of London.
 Bringing together world-class singers and our resident orchestra City of London Sinfonia in the pit, our extraordinary summer festival is not to be missed.
 Find out more about what’s on offer in our 2024 Season here.

 Our reimagined auditorium and performance space reflects the natural beauty of the theatre’s setting in Holland Park.
 Constructed from reclaimed and sustainable materials and designed in collaboration with takis, it was described as ‘London’s greenest theatre’ by the Evening Standard.

 As well as being beautiful and eclectic, the arm chairs in rows AA – B are sourced and donated from theatres, productions and auction houses from around London and the UK, and represent our core belief that art institutions should be leading conversations on environmental sustainability and social responsibility.
 Seats from Row C backwards are traditional fold-down theatre seating.

 We have a variety of food and drink options available at the theatre and we are proud to work predominantly with independent companies within a 50 mile radius of Holland Park.
 Find out more about Food and Drink at OHP on this page.

-There is no dress code at Opera Holland Park, although as a reference you may like to dress smart casual.
-The theatre is a covered outdoor venue.
-As it can become cooler towards the end of the evening, we recommend that you bring a jacket or a wrap with you.
+There is no dress code at Opera Holland Park and we pride ourselves on our informal and welcoming atmosphere.
+As it can become cooler towards the end of the evening, we recommend that you bring layers.

 Patrons arriving late will not be permitted to take their seats until a suitable break in the performance – this may not be possible until the interval.